 If you ever wondered how to make a delicious and convivial hot pot, you are going to love this recipe!
 This hot pot takes less than 45 minutes to prepare, it has the perfect balance of sweet and salty, and is infused with lemongrass, ginger, chili, and tamarind!
 Serve with tofu, rice noodles, and your favorite veggies!

-Weather is cooling down and if you are like me, you are probably craving comforting recipes.
+The weather is cooling down, and if you are like me, you are probably craving comforting recipes.

 📘 What is a Hot Pot?

 A hot pot is a popular dish in Asia that consists of a simmering pot of soup placed in the center of a table.
 Each person cooks the vegetables, tofu, and greens of their choice at the table.
-What's great with a hotpot is that it's a meal that must be shared with family or friends.
-It is healthy, comforting, and more importantly, delicious!
+What's great about a hotpot is that it's a meal that must be shared with family or friends.
+It is healthy, comforting, and, more importantly, delicious!

 🥣 How to Prepare Hot Pot?

 A hot pot is easy to make but requires some preparation.
 The broth can be made ahead of time and reheated when ready to serve, but the noodles must be cooked, and the greens cut just before serving.